pereirapy/be_contacts/README.md

 ### `npm run dev`

-Runs the app in the development mode.<br />
+- Runs the app in the development mode.
-You will also see any lint errors in the console.
+- You will also see any lint errors in the console.

 ### `npm start`

-Builds the app for production.<br />
+- Builds the app for production.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+- It correctly bundles React in production mode and optimizes the build for the best performance.